datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 While working on a project, you may notice common patterns.

-For example, every script that produces a file include
+For example, every script that produces a file might include
 ```python
 with open(filename, 'w') as f:
     f.write(contents)